 If you are looking for a fun local’s spot, 57 The Headline is it.
 Located in South Dublin, this cozy gastropub serves no ordinary pub food.
-57 (as locals call it) offers upscale Irish staples including fish and chips and roast as well as a variety of other dishes as their menu changes seasonally.
+57 (as locals call it) offers upscale Irish staples including fish and chips and savory roasts.
 I tried their take on bangers and mash, which were made with venison and sourced from a local butcher.
 It was easily the best bangers and mash I’ve had in Ireland (as one of my favorite Irish dishes, I’ve ordered it many times).
-The bar has a relaxed and friendly atmosphere, and though they offer a variety of craft beer, it’s not one of those trendy hipster places often associated with the craft beer craze.
-This place draws in a slightly older crowd and is a great option to relax with dinner and drinks after a day of sightseeing.
+They also offer a variety of craft beer and being from Virginia where there’s lots of microbreweries, I love me some craft beer!
+The bar has a relaxed and friendly atmosphere, and draws in a slightly older crowd.
+It’s a great option to relax with dinner and drinks after a day of sightseeing.

 Why you should go here: for the Guinness Stew, good music, and good craic!

 Okay, so O’Donoghues is a widely popular pub namely for its pints of Guinness and live traditional Irish music.
 However, it’s not just a place for drinks and good craic (though, would it be a problem if it was?).
 This historic pub also serves the best Guinness Stew I’ve ever had at a very reasonable price.
+Some of my friends in my internship program said this was their favorite place to eat and drink in Dublin!
 What’s better than a warm, hearty bowl of stew, a Guinness and live music on a chilly fall night?

 The Ramen Bar

-Why you should go there: for thoughtfully prepared, delectable food and a little something different.
+Why you should go here: for thoughtfully prepared, delectable food and a little something different.

 Hands down, the Ramen Bar was my favorite restaurant in Dublin.
 If you are looking to venture away from the typical Irish cuisine, the Ramen Bar is the place to do it.
-It was so tasty that I went twice.
+It was so tasty that I went twice (and would go again, if I could!).
 They have kimchi mozzarella arancini!
 Need I say more?
-Well I’m going to.
 They hand make their noodles from scratch and the ramen is just. so. flavorful.
 This place is great for vegetarians and meat eaters alike, and it has an edgy yet inviting atmosphere.
 I recommend the prawn cracker nachos to start, and my favorite ramen is the Yaki Niku Pork, though I’m sure everything on the menu is delicious.
 Don’t skip out on this place if you are visiting Dublin!

 Church Bar and Café

-Why you should go here: For the interesting history and cool atmosphere + yummy food!
+Why you should go here: For the interesting history a unique atmosphere and yummy food!